-When your child is unable to attend school due to illness or other legitimate reasons, please notify the main office at 785-228-0490 by 8:30 a.m. the day of the absence.
+When your child is unable to attend school due to illness or other legitimate reasons, please notify the main office at 785-228-0490 by 8:30 AM the day of the absence.
 In the event of serious illness, the Health Services Director may require a doctor's note for return to school.
 We encourage you to coordinate travel plans with scheduled school breaks.
 Any plans for a special absence must be stated in writing in advance and given to the Academic Dean.
 We also request that you give teachers as much advance notice as possible when asking for make-up work for scheduled absences.

-If students arrive at the school after 8:15 a.m. they are considered tardy.
+If students arrive at the school after their class starts, they are considered tardy.
 The classroom teacher will signify in attendance that the students are tardy.
 Students who are tardy must report to the main office and will be given a pass.
-This pass is required for admittance into the classroom after 8:15 a.m.
+This pass is required for admittance into the classroom after class starts.

-Students leaving early due to an appointment must bring in a parent's note (or send an e-mail) stating their obligation.
-Parents must sign their child out at the main office before leaving the school.
+Students leaving early due to an appointment must bring in a parent's note (or send an email) stating their obligation.
+Generally, parents must sign their child out at the main office before leaving the school.
+However, due to COVID-19, parents are encouraged to call or buzz the office and wait for their child at the main door.
+We will do a visual confirmation when the student is released.